unicef/iogt-pwa/README.md

 ## Documentation

-Our [wiki](https://github.com/unicef/iogt-pwa/wiki) has several pages of information for developers, and people contributing to IOGT-PWA.
-Check it out for your authoritative source of information about the IOGT-PWA community.
+Our [wiki](https://github.com/unicef/iogt-pwa/wiki) has several pages of information for developers, and people contributing to IoGT-PWA.
+Check it out for your authoritative source of information about the IoGT-PWA community.

 ## Questions